 One Honolulu attraction that needs a spot on your Oahu itinerary is the picturesque Waikiki Beach.
 As popular as ever, it continues to live up to its sparkling reputation.
-With the turquoise Pacific Ocean tumbling towards the shoreline, and the city skyline hovering in the background, Waikiki Beach is a sight to behold.
+With the turquoise Pacific Ocean tumbling towards the shoreline and the city skyline hovering in the background, Waikiki Beach is a sight to behold.
 (And one of the finest beaches in Honolulu!)

 Further along from the main section of Waikiki Beach is the low-key Kuhio Beach.
 As it’s just away from the vibrant scenes, travelers to this part of the shoreline can make the most of shallow and calm waters.
 The tranquil nature of Kuhio Beach is perfect for families who can enjoy a safe swim closer to shore.

 The beach features several so-called swim walls that are closed-off swimming areas and great for young kids.
-Importantly, the epic views remain and the entire beach is patrolled by lifeguards.
+Importantly, the epic views remain, and the entire beach is patrolled by lifeguards.
 Back on the sand, grab some shade underneath the swaying palm trees, or hang out in the park behind Kuhio Beach.

 In front of the Hilton Hawaiian Village, Kahanamoku Beach offers two options for beachgoers.
 On the west end of Waikiki Beach, you’ll enjoy the patented white sands of Oahu, crystal clear waters, and calm seas.
 But it’s the other aspect of Kahanamoku Beach that separates it from other famous beaches on the island.

-Here you’ll find a closed-off lagoon on the other side of the beach.
+Here, you’ll find a closed-off lagoon on the other side of the beach.
 The man-made lake is enveloped by golden sand and offers electric blue water devoid of any tumbling waves.
 If you’re looking for a spot to wade and disconnect from the world, this is it.

 If you want to toss a little culture into your first 24 hours in Honolulu, venture into downtown Honolulu to check out some of the city’s cultural sites.
-Keep on the lookout for top things to do in Honolulu like Ala Moana Center, Honolulu Museum of Art, and Iolani Palace, the only former royal palace in the United States.
+Keep on the lookout for top things to do in Honolulu, like Ala Moana Center, Honolulu Museum of Art, and Iolani Palace, the only former royal palace in the United States.

 Day 2: Central Oahu

 Offering a look into Hawaii’s storied past, on day two, make your way to Central Oahu.
-Departing Waikiki, you’ll have a brief one-hour drive towards the mountains and the largest harbor on the island.
+Departing Waikiki, you’ll have a brief one-hour drive toward the mountains and the largest harbor on the island.

 Without the sandy beaches, Central Oahu is often overlooked by travelers.
 But rather than drive on through, explore the history of Hawaii, tour coffee farms, and try delicious local rum at KoHana Distillers.

-The core of Oahu in the Waianae Mountains presents amazing vistas, of towering peaks and deep valleys.
+The core of Oahu in the Waianae Mountains presents amazing vistas of towering peaks and deep valleys.
 Among it all are historic estates, like the Dole Plantation and the Aloha Stadium.